JohnnyKmLi/Broker_Insight_Code_Challenge/README.md

 2. Execute `xampp-control.exe`.
 3. When window starts up you should see a list of modules Apache, MySQL, FileZilla, etc (we will only be using Apache and MySQL).
 4. Click the start actions for the module "Apache" and "MySQL".

+# Adding database
-5. Use a browser on your computer (I'm using google chrome).
+1. Use a browser on your computer (I'm using google chrome).
-6. In the browser type the url `http://localhost/phpmyadmin` (this will take you the phpmyadmin application on the xampp server, this will hangle the database).
+2. In the browser type the url `http://localhost/phpmyadmin` (this will take you the phpmyadmin application on the xampp server, this will hangle the database).
-7. Import the customer and policy database that can be found this repo.
-If this does not work copy the sql script found in the repo and fire the sql script, this should create the tables and data for the database.
+3. Import the customer and policy database that can be found this repo.
+If this does not work copy the sql script `Broker_Insights_Database_seed.sql` and fire the script using the phpmyadmin `SQL` feature, this should create the tables and data for the database.

+# Adding Vuejs webpage and PHP api
+1. Navigate to the xampp directory and locate directory `htdocs`.
+2. Delete all the files that are currently in there and paste in files ``